 This section acknowledges the unique position the City of Franklin occupies in Warren County's economy and outlines the goals and guiding principles for action that were discussed and developed by the CAC and stakeholders.
 During the planning process, the CAC, stakeholders, and residents developed a shared understanding of the City's future needs regarding land use and policies that will ensure a successful and strong economic future; an economic future that continues to retain, attract, and grow business activity and that provides quality jobs.
 Protecting existing industries and promoting new industries was often mentioned as an important piece of a sustainable Franklin.
-Residents felt that the City needs to build on the wellestablished industrial development foundation and that this will ensure continued job opportunities and resilient economic development.
-The CAC encourages the City to embrace change and to seize upcoming opportunities.
-This will encourage innovation, good character, and community involvement of residents and business.
+Residents felt that the City needs to build on the well-established industrial development foundation and that this will ensure continued job opportunities and resilient economic development.
+Nevertheless, the CAC encourages the City to dynamically embrace change and seize on new avenues of opportunity and to encourage and recognize innovation, hard work, and good character and community involvement of residents and business.